HardlyDifficult/Tutorials/Chapter6.md

 <br>Configure the enemy:

 A new prefab was created specifically for level 2.
-It's a slight modification to the settings on the Fly Guy we used in level 1.
+It's a slight modification to the settings on the HoverGuy we used in level 1.

  - FadeInThenEnable is removed so that the enemy starts moving as soon as it's dropped from the cloud.
  - WanderWalkController removes the initial sleep so it does not always walk right in the beginning.